Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 A **BRC 20 transfer** follows a two step process layered over Bitcoin's UTXO model.
 First, users must inscribe a JSON object declaring their intent to transfer a specific number of tokens, receiving this **transfer inscription** in the same wallet that holds their BRC 20 balance.
 This step moves tokens from an "**available**" balance to a "**transferable**" pool in the eyes of indexers.
 Second, the transfer inscription itself must be sent to the recipient's address; when that transaction confirms, indexers debit the sender's balance and credit the recipient.

-This process creates a distinction in user experience: sending a single **inscribed artifact** resembles moving a unique object; you select the exact UTXO containing that specific sat and deliver it. **BRC 20 transfers** operate more like managing ledger entries with a paper trail: you create a signed note (the transfer inscription) that locks an amount for sending, then send that note to the recipient.
+This process creates a distinction in user experience: sending a single **inscribed artifact** resembles moving a unique object; the sender selects the exact UTXO containing that specific sat and delivers it. **BRC 20 transfers** operate more like managing ledger entries with a paper trail: the sender creates a signed note (the transfer inscription) that locks an amount for sending, then sends that note to the recipient.
 Both approaches require normal Bitcoin fees and **Taproot compatible addresses**, but their bookkeeping mechanisms differ.

 ### Strengths and Limitations